wakatime/macos-wakatime/README.md

 If you don’t use any other WakaTime plugins, run `rm -r ~/.wakatime*`.

+## Supported Apps

+Before requesting support for a new app, first check the [list of supported apps][supported apps].

 ## SwiftLint

 To fix linter warning(s), run `swiftlint --fix`.